Your business is putting out a lot more sound than you realize. It’s not just about commercials.

 Now it’s time for a closer look.
-We boil the brand down to its essence and identify the brand values, goals, function, history, future, emotions, etc.
+This is the tough part.
+This is where we boil the brand down to its essence and identify its values, goals, function, personality, history, future, emotions.
+How does it make people feel?
+How does it make the world a better place?

 Audio Branding Guidelines

 Once we know both the physical and intangible qualities of the brand, they’re ready to be sonified.
-The Audio Branding Guidelines are a comprehensive document that outline how the intangible qualities of the brand translate into music, voice, and sound effects, and how they’re applied to media, environments, and touchpoints.
+The Audio Branding Guidelines are a comprehensive document that outline how the intangible qualities of the brand translate into music, voice, and sound, and how they’re applied to media, environments, and touchpoints.

 With the Audio Branding Guidelines in place, we start creating.
 This usually starts with the creation of a brand anthem.
 This is a signature musical composition that culminates to a main theme in the form of an audio logo or jingle.
 The anthem can later be broken down into smaller audio elements such as user experience sounds, musical variations, and the isolation of the main theme.
 The production stage may also include the selection of a brand voice, and the treatment of physical spaces.